Pain aux raisins

-Pain aux raisins (/fr/), also called escargot (/fr/) or pain russe, is a spiral Viennoiserie often eaten for breakfast in France.
+Pain aux raisins (/fr/), also called escargot (/fr/) or pain russe, is a spiral viennoiserie often eaten for breakfast in France.
 Its names translate as "raisin bread", "snail" and "Russian bread" respectively.

-It is typically a variant of the croissant or pain au chocolat, made with a leavened dough laminated with butter, with raisins added and shaped in a spiral with a crème pâtissière filling.
+It is typically a variant of the croissant or pain au chocolat, made with a leavened viennoiserie dough laminated with butter, with raisins added and shaped in a spiral with a crème pâtissière filling.
 It is often consumed for breakfast as part of a continental breakfast.

 In Paris, the name pain aux raisins is also used for a type of raisin bread – a loaf of bread made from wheat or rye and stuffed with raisins.